Scottsdale Center for Plastic Surgery

 Definitely!
 Our surgeons often combine breast augmentation with other procedures to give patients multiple improvements with a single surgery and recovery period.
 Popular options include:

 These combination procedures are often called mommy makeovers because they are popular with women after pregnancy, delivery, and breastfeeding.

 How Long Does It Take To Recover From Breast Augmentation Surgery?

-If you are interested in learning about what to expect during the recovery process following breast augmentation.
-We encourage you to read our cosmetic surgery FAQ about postoperative issues such as care for incisions, time away from work, and ability to engage in exercise and other activities.
+For more information, we encourage you to read our Post-Op FAQ about postoperative issues such as care for incisions, time away from work, and ability to engage in exercise and other activities.

 Frequently Asked Questions

 Is breast enhancement surgery safe?